vacstudio/neptunsualti.com_v2023/README.md

 <!-- installation -->
 ### Basic Usages

-After downloading the template, you can simply edit the HTML and CSS files from the `theme` folder.
+After downloading the template, you can simply edit the HTML and CSS files from the `docs` folder.
 To preview the changes you make to the code, you can open the index.html file in your web browser.

 ### Advanced Usage